azymohliad/anki-sonaveeb/README.md

 ## Usage

 From Anki main menu select "Tools -> Sõnaveeb Deck Builder".
-On the toolbar, select your preferred language and the deck to add notes/cards to.
-Search words, and click "Add note" to add them to your study deck.
-If notes don't appear in your deck immediately you can restart Anki or run "Tools -> Check Database".
+Set your preferred settings on the toolbar.
+Search words, and click "Add" to add them to your collection.

+The toolbar contains the following settings:
+- Deck to add your Sõnaveeb cards into.
+- Note type.
+Out of the box it allows you to select between generating cards with translations from your language to Estonian, or from Estonian to your language, or both.
+But with custom note types you can have full control over which cards to generate and how they look, see more about it [here](doc/note_types.md).
+- Translation language.
+- Sõnaveeb Mode:
+    - "Lite" gets the data from [Keeleõppija Sõnaveeb](https://sonaveeb.ee/lite).
+It has simpler definitions and examples, fewer lexemes, and is recommended for language learners.
+    - "Advanced" gets the data from regular [Sõnaveeb](https://sonaveeb.ee/).

 For more information about general Anki usage please refer to [Anki documentation](https://docs.ankiweb.net/).